KSAMissionCtrl/OpsTracker/README.md

   - The twitter stream shown can be changed in some instances to view only tweets relevant to the mission/vessel/crew member
   - Clicking for additional vessel information no longer pulls up text but instead opens a dialog box containing the text, which can be moved and resized.
 When closed, it will re-open over top the vessel image again next time
   - The surface map when viewed in the vessel page can now be expanded to fill the entire content area, as it essentially functions as the full surface map previously only available through a body view in the Flight Tracker
+  - Full Roster view tooltips now show additional data for # of missions completed and ribbons earned

 Additions:
   - When viewing a system that has vessels in orbit, they are dynamically loaded and added to the GeoGebra figure
   - Can show/hide the orbits of various types of vessels
+  - Re-sorting the crew menu will also re-sort the Full Roster display if it is visible.
+If not then when loaded it will always sort crew in the same order as the current menu sort selection
+  - Crew pages can now link to the current vessel they are aboard, if any